Littora/Littora.github.io/apps/chatura/privacy-policy.md

 We use this transmitted context only to generate the output you requested and to support continuity.
 For chat replies, **full conversation history may be transmitted** when you request a response.

-### B) Technical metadata for reliability and diagnostics
+### B) First-party usage analytics and technical metadata

-Our backend may record limited **metadata logs** for reliability and troubleshooting, such as:
+Our backend may record limited **metadata logs** for analytics, reliability, and troubleshooting, such as:

 - timestamps
+- app open/background events
+- screen or tab names
+- onboarding and permission prompt outcomes
+- app version/build
+- temporary client session/event IDs and event sequence
 - status codes
 - latency/performance timing
 - request size / token count (or similar request volume measures)

 **We do not log the text content of your chats or prompts** in our backend logs.

+We use this metadata to understand app flow, diagnose where users may stop during onboarding or navigation, and maintain reliability.
+We do not use it for advertising, cross-app tracking, or to build profiles outside Chatura.

 **Retention:** We keep these metadata logs only when needed to investigate reliability issues and, if retained, for **no more than 3 days**.